- CCTV Video Analytics & AI

 Integrating security tech is really the key to giving you that extra peace of mind that the children who are in your care are safe during their time at school.
 Building a web of integrated systems which are all working together to monitor and alert you to all on-goings at your premises is a priceless tool.

-When access control is used with CCTV you are given a clear picture into who has accessed specific areas of the school, whilst limiting access to pupils in off-limit zones and monitoring potential attempts to break this.
+When school access control is used with CCTV you are given a clear picture into who has accessed specific areas of the school, whilst limiting access to pupils in off-limit zones and monitoring potential attempts to break this.
 The CCTV footage is linked to an access control event.
 Simply click the event of Joe Bloggs entering a door at a certain time and the linked video footage will show for that access event.

 Integrating access control with CCTV allows you to monitor tailgating events.
 When one person swipes their card to go through a door and another person follows without swiping theirs, the system will raise an alert and notify you of a breach of security in that area.